Ahmad ibn Hanbal: Marriage and children

 Ahmad ibn Hanbal did not marry until he reached the age of forty.
 It is said that this was because he was busy with seeking knowledge and because he traveled a lot and was away from his country for a long time.
 When he reached the age of forty and became closer to settling down than before, he thought about marriage.

-His first wife was "Abbasa bintul Fadl", an Arab girl from the suburbs of Baghdad, and she lived with Ahmad ibn Hanbal for thirty years(or twenty years according to some reports), and bore him their son "Salih", and hence her she was known by her title Umm Salih.
+His first wife was "Abbasa bintul Fadl", an Arab girl from the suburbs of Baghdad, and she lived with Ahmad ibn Hanbal for thirty years (or twenty years according to some reports), and bore him their son "Salih", and hence her she was known by her title Umm Salih.
 Ibn Hanbal remarked about her: "In the 30 (or 20) years we were together, we never had a disagreement."
-After she died Ahmad married his second wife, "Ummu 'Abdillah Rayhana bintu 'Uma" known simply as "Rayhana", and she bore him one son, "Abdullah".
-She known for having only one eye, and Ibn Hanbal married her because he was impressed by her religious commitment.
+After she died, Ahmad married his second wife, "Ummu 'Abdillah Rayhana bintu 'Uma" known simply as "Rayhana", and she bore him one son, "Abdullah".
+She was known for having only one eye, and Ibn Hanbal married her because he was impressed by her religious commitment.
 Reports suggest that they were together for seven years.
 He also had a concubine named "Husn", who bore him a female girl "Zainab", then twins, "Al-Hasan" and "Al-Hussein", who died after their birth.
 Then she bore "Al-Hasan" and "Muhammad", and then she bored him "Saeed".
 Among his sons, Salih and Abdullah excelled in jurisprudence, while Saeed later became the judge of Kufa.